Jinglemisk/coin-and-conscience/docs/specs.md

 - Base Price: in.
 Gold
 - Category: The type of Item
 - Tags: Any tags like Illegal or Cursed, these may be hidden initially as “???”
+- Tag visibility defaults to **revealed**; special content can mark tags (or the whole item) as hidden so the player needs an appraisal or narrative trigger to flip them.

 Item Categories: Items fall under several categories: